Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 |

-Here you can select one of the default providers:
+Here you can select one of the default providers that are available in Mapflow, example:

 * `Mapbox Satellite <https://mapbox.com/maps/s satellite>`_ is a provider of global high resolution satellite imagery.
 The date of the image and updates cannot be chosen.

 * **"Global mosaic"** is a pilot version of mosaic of high res imagery (0.75–0.5 m/px) for year 2022.
 The preview is limited to zoom 12.
 Limited coverage for some countries.
 The mosaic is planned to be updated on a regular basis.

-By request:

 * `ArcGIS World Imagery <https://www.arcgis.com/home/item.html?id=226d23f076da478bba4589e7eae95952>`_ is a provider of the global coverage composed of high and medium resolution satellite imagery and aerial imagery, hosted by ESRI.
 The frequency of updating images is 1-5 years depending on the territory.